testinfected/simple-petstore/README.markdown

 or

-`gradle run`
+`./gradlew run`

 ## IntelliJ

-If you use IntelliJ, you can generate your project using:
+If you use IntelliJ, just import the gradle build.

+You can also generate your project using:

 `buildr idea`